 They prefer to make judgments based on objective criteria, rather than personal beliefs or values.

-ISTPs distance themselves from their own emotions, ignoring their feelings until they become overwhelming.
-They have difficulty understanding the emotional states of others, and ISTPs can sometimes be perceived as somewhat insensitive.
+ISTPs tend to distance themselves from their emotions, suppressing feelings until they become overwhelming.
+This makes it hard for them to read others' emotional states, and they can come across as somewhat insensitive.

 ISTPs can look at situations objectively, avoiding subjective or emotional factors when making decisions.
 This is often because they are focused on actions and results, rather than emotions.